-L&Q Housing Association Case Study
+L&Q Housing Association - Case Study

-How L&Q drives efficiency with a unified approach to decision-making
+Driving efficiency with a unified approach to decision-making

 Ian Webster, Finance Strategy Manager at L&Q explains:

 “Our two key KPI report packs are produced monthly.
 The Executive Group and Board Pack, which is 20 pages long, includes measures such as growth and financial health (cost per unit, operating margins etc.), customer satisfaction, sales performance and handover stats relating to new builds.
-Our Operational pack, which is 45 pages long, contains a huge number of KPIs including turnover, rental incomes and arrears, repairs time and quality, estate quality gradings and complaints.
-Both reports pull information from our finance, housing and maintenance management systems, Microsoft Dynamics CRM and other sources such as customer surveys.
+Our Operational pack, which is 45 pages long, contains a huge number of KPIs including turnover, rental incomes and arrears, repair time and quality, estate quality gradings, and complaints.
+Both reports pull information from our finance, housing and maintenance management systems, Microsoft Dynamics CRM, and other sources such as customer surveys.
 The manual production of these collated reports was obviously extremely time-consuming.”

-As a non-profit organisation in a recovering economic climate, L&Q needed to get the finance team to engage and buy into the project as a first initiative.
+As a non-profit organization in a recovering economic climate, L&Q needed to get the finance team to engage and buy into the project as a first initiative.
 The business didn’t want to solve everything at once but wanted some quick wins in the early adoption stages.

 “Some vendors suggested 18 months - 2 years in project build time because they weren’t able to combine fast execution with enterprise capabilities,” says Ian.
-“BOARD delivered a POC which showed speed of delivery and powerful functionality.
+“Board delivered a POC which showed speed of delivery and powerful functionality.
 The MS Office add-in also made a big impact in the selection process.
 Being able to provide that familiar working environment, along with the clean look and feel of the solution, showed us that we could easily train and engage our teams in using the software.
-We decided to go directly to the providers rather than use consultancies and that enabled us to build a relationship really quickly with the BOARD team, which has made a real difference to the running of the project.”
+We decided to go directly to the providers rather than use consultancies and that enabled us to build a relationship really quickly with the Board team, which has made a real difference to the running of the project.”

 The initial phase of the implementation was a success and has gone from strength to strength since then, as Ian explains:

-“Our IT team worked seamlessly with BOARD to get the project up and running very quickly.
+“Our IT team worked seamlessly with Board to get the project up and running very quickly.
 We’ve done other system implementations and therefore we understood that the relationship is key to a successful implementation.
 It wasn’t just the front of house people that sold the project to us, but the technical team behind the scenes.

 The implementation went very smoothly, with the internal business case taking longer than the start of the deployment.
 The initial phase of the project took a couple of months to complete but we were able to use the software straight away and start thinking about our rollout plan.
-There are now trained teams, that didn’t exist before, using BOARD on a day to day basis across the business.
+There are now trained teams, that didn’t exist before, using Board on a day-to-day basis across the business.
 We focused initially on Maintenance as we spend over £150m a year keeping properties up to scratch and use a combination of in-house teams and external contractors, so monitoring and reviewing the performance to ensure we are keeping our spend in line is a key driver.
-However it is never a complete journey; the project has continued to grow as we use BOARD across more and more areas of the business.”
+However it is never a complete journey; the project has continued to grow as we use Board across more and more areas of the business.”

-“The monthly Executive and Operational report packs which used to take weeks to manually collate are now produced in PowerPoint using BOARD’s Microsoft Office plug-in, which means a single click refreshes the entire dataset,” says Ian.
+“The monthly Executive and Operational report packs which used to take weeks to manually collate are now produced in PowerPoint using Board's Microsoft Office plug-in, which means a single click refreshes the entire dataset,” says Ian.
 “This is obviously a huge time-saver.
-We also now consolidate financials from 20 operating entities using BOARD, making it easy to produce financial statements and notes, and all of our stock grading is now done in BOARD too, fed by data from Keystone.
+We also now consolidate financials from 20 operating entities using Board, making it easy to produce financial statements and notes, and all of our stock grading is now done in Board too, fed by data from Keystone.
 This allows us to understand cashflow and maintenance capital costs per unit or per scheme over 30 years with ease."

-“We’ve also got a big focus on the building of new homes, working with contractors and other Housing Associations on Joint Ventures and sharing our finances and development experience,” continues Ian.
-“We currently build 2,500 new homes a year with a view to increasing this to 10,000 in the near future, and BOARD’s interactive dashboards will be helping us measure key KPIs against these developments such as costs, completion and handover rates and defects, in real-time.”
+“We’ve also got a big focus on the building of new homes, working with contractors and other housing associations on joint ventures and sharing our finances and development experience,” continues Ian.
+“We currently build 2,500 new homes a year with a view to increasing this to 10,000 in the near future, and Board's interactive dashboards will be helping us measure key KPIs against these developments such as costs, completion and handover rates, and defects, in real-time.”

 Ian’s advice to others is to understand where internal engagement is needed to start the adoption process before looking into the vendor selection process.
 In doing this, L&Q identified the needs and wants of the whole business from a department-up as well as an enterprise-wide view, ensuring a smooth implementation and software adoption across all users.